-To illustrate the use of Staff Type Change the staff shown be low wa created by doing these steps:
+To illustrate the use of Staff type change, the staff shown below was created using the following steps:

 Change "Lines" to 7,

-Afwards the global Staff Properties are changed using Staff properties;
+Afterwards the global Staff Properties are changed using Staff properties:

-As can be seen the change in "Lines" only take effect until the first Staff Type Change, whereas the change to "Staff Line Color" takes effect throughout the score.
+As can be seen, the change in "Lines" is only effective up to the first staff type change, whereas the change to "Staff Line Color" is effective throughout the score.

 The timeline was developed as part of the Google Summer of Code 2017, and is included for the first time in MuseScore 3.0.